NexPlayer/Android-SDK/advanced.md

 ### NexPlayer.IDynamicThumbnailListener Interface Reference

-This interface must be implemented in order for the application to receive Dynamic Thumbnail events from NexPlayer™.
+This interface must be implemented in order for the application to receive Dynamic Thumbnail events from NexPlayer.

-NexPlayer™ will call the methods provided in this interface automatically during playback to notify the application when various Dynamic Thumbnail events have occurred.
+NexPlayer will call the methods provided in this interface automatically during playback to notify the application when various Dynamic Thumbnail events have occurred.

-In most cases, the handling of these events is optional; NexPlayer™ will continue play content back normally without the application doing anything special in response to the events received.
+In most cases, the handling of these events is optional; NexPlayer will continue play content back normally without the application doing anything special in response to the events received.

 #### void onDynamicThumbnailData (NexPlayer mp, int width, int height, int cts, Object bitmap)

-This method will be called by the NexPlayer™ engine when thumbnail data is created.
+This method will be called by the NexPlayer engine when thumbnail data is created.

 If the `enableDynamicThumbnail()` method is called before Smooth Streaming content is in the open state, then this method will be called and gets the thumbnail information associated with the content.